crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Tengu do not appreciate any form of servitude, and so are poor at using invocations.
 Their light avian bodies cannot sustain a great deal of injury.

-Demigods
-  Demigods are mortals with some divine or angelic ancestry, however distant;
+Prometheans
-  they can be created by a number of processes, including magical experiments and the time-honoured practice of interplanar miscegenation.
+  Prometheans are mortals who have been created and given life and soul through unnatural means.
+They can be created by a number of processes, including magical experiments and advanced necromantic rituals.
+In most circumstances, they are made from the parts of multiple different species to enhance their capabilities.

-  Demigods look more or less like members of their mortal part's species, but have excellent attributes (Str, Int, Dex) and are extremely robust; they can also draw on great supplies of magical energy.
-On the downside, they advance more slowly in experience than any other race, gain skills slightly less quickly than Humans and, due to their status, cannot worship the various gods and powers available to other races.
+  Prometheans look more or less like humanoid-esque creatures, but have excellent attributes (Str, Int, Dex) and are extremely robust; they can also draw on great supplies of magical energy.
+Due to the nature of how they are brought into being and the inability to distinguish whose worshipper makes up the majority of a promethean, the gods have agreed as a whole to refuse to answer any of their prayers.
+  Additionally, they gain experience slowly and gain skills slightly less quickly than Humans.

 Demonspawn
-  Demonspawn are horrible half-mortal, half-infernal creatures - the flip side of the Demigods.
+  Demonspawn are horrible half-mortal, half-infernal creatures.
   Demonspawn can be created in any number of ways: magical experiments, breeding, unholy pacts, etc. Although many Demonspawn may initially be indistinguishable from those of pure mortal stock, they will inevitably grow horns, scales or other unusual features.
 Powerful members of this class of beings also develop a range of unholy abilities, which are listed as mutations.

-  Demonspawn advance slowly in experience and learn most skills at about the same rate as do Demigods.
+  Demonspawn advance slowly in experience and learn most skills at about the same rate as Prometheans.
 However, they are a little better at fighting and conjurations and much better at necromancy and invocations.
-Note that unlike Demigods, they can take on gods, although not all will accept them.
+Note that unlike Prometheans, they can take on gods, although not all will accept them.

 Deep Dwarves
   Deep Dwarves are short, hardy people who, unlike their extinct surface